 Established McKeen’s Draft Guide

-Unfortunately, Gainey decided to step down after the 2010 season, and the new man in charge, Pierre Gauthier, believed in having skeleton scouting staffs; thus he eliminated several scouting positions, including mine, and it has never been filled by another part-time scout ever since.
+Unfortunately, Gainey decided to step down after the 2010 season, and the new man in charge, Pierre Gauthier, believed in having a skeleton scouting staff; thus he eliminated several scouting positions, including mine, and it has never been filled by another part-time scout ever since.

 I kept working as the head scout for McKeens during this time…co-publishing their draft rankings (I had published their first-ever draft guide in 2007), and I also found work writing draft profiles for Bob McKenzie’s top 60 list on TSN.ca for the 2011 draft.
 I had gotten to know Bob over the years and he helped get me the writing job, but when Craig Button was hired after that season it was decided by TSN’s executives that he would write Bob’s profiles in addition to all of his other draft work.